sheenams/umi_nextflow/README.md

 The pipeline is initiated from a directory containing paired-end fastqs.
 These fastqs should be of the format `<sample_id>.{1,2}.fastq.gz`

+One can intiate the pipeline using a command structured like so:

 `nextflow run main.nf -profile local --input_dir 302R_fastqs/ --run_id 302R
 --downsample_reads 25000000`